lazerwalker/blog/_posts/2022-05-10-virtual-events.md

 Even if you could run an event in-person, you're worried about losing the accessibility of a fully-remote event for attendees who are immunocompromised, or who live in far-off places and can't reasonably travel.

 Whatever reason, you need an online event.
 But you're also justifiably worried, because online events tend to suck.
 And now that people in a lot of the world are seeing their friends in-person and spending time in places that aren't their homes, the prospect of spending a day or a weekend or a week plastered to a Twitch stream seems even more unpleasant than it did in 2020.

 How the heck do you actually throw a virtual event worth attending?

 ## I don't have the answers
 Unfortunately, this isn't a "how-to" guide.
 If I could give you a concrete checklist for how to throw an online event that didn't suck, I would!

 It's also hard to give concrete suggestions since it's so dependent on your conference's audience, and how "experimental" a space is appropriate for you.
-I've attended exciting, creative, community-driven in-person conferences hoested in found spaces that needed major modifications to work as event venues (I love to tell the story of the [Berlin games festival](https://amaze-berlin.de) where the two talk tracks where "in the karate dojo" and "on-stage at the combination nightclub and pool").
+I've attended exciting, creative, community-driven in-person conferences hosted in found spaces that needed major modifications to work as event venues (I love to tell the story of the [Berlin games festival](https://amaze-berlin.de) where the two talk tracks where "in the karate dojo" and "on-stage at the combination nightclub and pool").
 I've also attended plenty of corporate conferences in hotel ballrooms or city-owned convention centers.

 The former has a lot of leeway to get experimental with online events, while the latter is going to have a harder time convincing attendees to try something different.
 Knowing your audience is key.
 A lot of the advice in this article is more focused on people who _do_ have room to explore, but even if you're restricted to using a relatively-buttoned-up turnkey enterprise event platform, there are still usually ways you can nudge the social design of your space one way or another.